jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 This is confirmed by the fact that `:nunmap` and `:nno` are absent from `:h :bar`.

-And if  your lhs  or rhs  contains a  bar, as  usual, to  prevent it  from being interpreted as a command  termination you have to escape it,  or use the keycode `<bar>`.
+And if  your lhs  or rhs  contains a  bar, as  usual, to  prevent it  from being interpreted as a command termination you have  to escape it, or use the key code `<bar>`.

 ### If I don't set `b:undo_ftplugin`, what will *not* happen when I change the filetype from A to B?
 (2)